 The year 2018 was an exciting one here at Atelier de Soyun!
 Researching, designing and launching a new website was a rewarding, but time-consuming process.
 As much of my precious time was dedicated towards this new project, I couldn't touch my knitting needles as much as I wanted to last year.
 I'm used to knitting like a mad lady, completing several projects each month.
 One of my biggest resolutions in the knitting department for 2019 is to get back to completing around one or two projects per month(hopefully!)
 My wanna-knit list is ever overflowing, I have some delicious yarns to play with and I am feeling excited and optimistic for the year of 2019!
-So, today I'd like to share some humble tips for completing knitting projects with confidence.
+So, today I'd like to share some humble tips for completing knitting and crochet projects with confidence.

 My best tip is joining KALs/CALs and stitch together with your fellow stitchers.
 It is fun first of all, but there's an interesting psychology behind them I think.
 When I knit together with others (it does not matter whether you knit the same projects or not!), I find myself more excited, involved, and active in the knitting process.
 Also, I am more serious about the project I started and have good confidence to finish as I watch other knitters doing well.
 I like the energy and excitement all fellow knitters bring in the 'Knit Alongs' and use them as my fuel to proceed.